Learn how to take better photos with your Smartphone by using all its features

 Our photo safari begins in the entrance to the National Gallery of Art’s West Building, at 6th and Constitution Ave NW with an orientation by Paris-trained Washington Photo Safari director E. David Luria on artistic composition and on how to photograph famous works of art in a museum without flash or tripod with a late-model smartphone or adjustable camera.

-We then proceed up to the exhibit area where Dr. Clayson and Mr. Luria will work with each client individually on achieving correct color and exposure on each painting so that clients can bring these paintings right into their homes, their computers and social media.
+We then proceed up to the exhibit area where Mr. Luria will work with each client individually on achieving correct color and exposure on each painting so that clients can bring these paintings right into their homes, their computers and social media.

 We then end the safari with a special treat, descending into the wonderful underground light tunnel display entitled “Multiverse” that links the West Building with the East Building, punctuated by hundreds of LED lights in a $3 million display designed by artist Leo Villareal, and ending up to photograph the splendid atrium of I.M.
 Pei’s East Building